killeent/goldsberry/README.md

 ### Building

-To build everything, type: `make`
+To build everything, type: `make`.
-To build only the CLI, type `make goldsberry`
+To build only the CLI, type `make goldsberry`.
-To build only the test suite, type `make test`
+To build only the test suite, type `make test`.
 `make clean` works as expected.

 The only dependency is the C unit testing framework check: http://check.sourceforge.net/